Videos Show UHS Hospital Staff Assaulting Young Patients

 But a BuzzFeed News investigation reveals that Hill Crest withheld crucial information from government regulators, falsified patient records, defrauded insurers, and lied to the families of its young charges.

 More than a half dozen employees say that hospital administrators helped floor workers cheat on exams that state contracts require them to pass.
 Several families of patients who incurred injuries said hospital officials lied about what actually happened.
-Five employees said they were told to to backdate or falsify patient charts, including those for patients not in their care — a seeming violation of fraud statutes.
+Five employees said they were told to backdate or falsify patient charts, including those for patients not in their care — a seeming violation of fraud statutes.
 And despite state and federal rules about how hospitals report serious injuries, Hill Crest filed no documents regarding an adult patient who died the day after being restrained by staff members.

 The most shocking of these incidents — in which children, some so vulnerable that the state has placed them in the care of a special institution, are physically abused by the very people who are supposed to be caring for them — are captured on closed-circuit video.
 After obtaining these videos, BuzzFeed News used interviews and documents to confirm the events they capture.
 We shared them with the families in question, as well as with UHS.
 Portions of the videos are presented here as BuzzFeed News received them, though some of the individuals’ faces have been obscured.